Atharva-J740/Neural_Network_From_Scratch-Digit_Recognizer-/README.md

-# Neural Network From Scratch using NumPy
+# Neural Network From Scratch

 This project implements a fully connected neural network from scratch using only **NumPy** for handwritten digit classification on the **MNIST (Kaggle Digit Recognizer)** dataset.